1982 Wyoming state elections

 A general election was held in the U.S. state of Wyoming on Tuesday, November 2, 1982.
-All of the state's executive officers—the Governor, Secretary of State, Auditor, Treasurer, and Superintendent of Public Instruction—were up for election.
-Democratic Governor Edgar Herschler won a landslide victory on his way to a record third term in office and Democrat Lynn Simons, first elected in 1978 as Superintendent of Public Instruction, won a sizable re-election as well.
-Republicans held the other statewide offices.
+All of the state's executive officers—the governor, secretary of state, auditor, treasurer, and superintendent of public instruction—were up for election.
+Democratic governor Edgar Herschler won a landslide victory on his way to a record third term in office, and Democrat Lynn Simons, first elected in 1978 as superintendent of public instruction, won a sizable re-election as well.
+Republicans held the other statewide offices, and the Senate and House seats.